Skip to main content

 • Operational Segments: Organize devices into geographic, tenant-related, and other domain-specific cohorts.

 Some use cases are satisfied with a single cohort, and some require an elaborate hierarchy.
-You can always adjust your cohorts and move devices between them.
+You can always adjust your cohorts and move devices between them server-side later without requiring device-side changes.

 Metrics

-One of the key benefits of using device cohorts is the ability to view and analyze metrics in the context of specific device groups.
+One of the key benefits of using cohorts is the ability to view and analyze metrics segmented by logical groups of devices.
 By comparing data across cohorts, you can gain valuable insights into how different subsets of your fleet are behaving and performing.
 Cohort-based metrics enable anomaly detection, release monitoring, and trend analysis.